98057/DuckyTails/README.md

 # DuckyTails
 ![](https://raw.githubusercontent.com/98057/DuckyTails/master/png/DuckyTails.png)

 DuckyTails is a interpreter that runs Ducky Scripts from any pendrive.
-You don't need a USB Rubber Ducky! git
+You don't need a USB Rubber Ducky!

 ## Quickstart
 ### Encode your script